facebookarchive/fbconsole/README.md

 ## License Information ##

-fbconsole is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+fbconsole is licensed under the license found in the LICENSE file in the root directory of this source tree.